 It’s been awhile since I posted something related to Jurassic Park, fortunately this idea came to mind for the Geeky Bed series.

 Power tools are often referred to as toys by those in the handyman segment.
 These tools are designed to look as good as their functionality, to the point where the color scheme is the brand identity.
-Many tool jockeys like a uniform set of tools, forming a prized collection of sorts.
-But what about tools aimed at pop-culture savvy geeks?
+Many tool jockeys like a uniform set of tools, making them a prized collection of sorts.
+But what about tools aimed at pop culture savvy geeks?